allinurl/goaccess/README.md

     # cat access.log.2 | goaccess access.log access.log.1 -

-**Note** that the single dash is appended to the command line to let GoAccess know that it should read from the pipe.
+**Note**: the single dash is appended to the command line to let GoAccess know that it should read from the pipe.

 Now if we want to add more flexibility to GoAccess, we can do a series of